 Josh is incredibly passionate about learning itself, more so than about any particular skill field or industry.
 That also explains how he could just quit chess at the age of 23, in spite of being one of the most promising players of all time and jump straight into martial arts.

-In 2008, he wrote this book to share what he’s learned about what it takes to become a top performer – regardless of whether you’re particularly talented, or not.
+In 2008, he wrote The Art Of Learning to share what he’s learned about what it takes to become a top performer – regardless of whether you’re particularly talented, or not.

 Here are 3 lessons about the secrets of top performance: